 Sociologists have found that this is a particular problem for women.
 Women, it seems, are more likely to become romantically involved with partners who share their interest in crime or substance abuse.

 But they are not alone.
 Having a non-supportive partner creates a strong risk of recidivism for men who have just gotten out of prison.
 Many of them have no regular or lucrative form of income.
 For some, relying on a woman for financial support runs afoul of traditional gender norms that require men to be the breadwinner.
-This can create stress in relationship, especially if their partner is pressuring them to do better.
+This can create stress in a relationship, especially if their partner is pressuring them to do better.

 This doesn't mean that these partnerships always result in a return to crime or substance abuse, particularly if the partners are dedicated to staying sober and law-abiding.
 But the risk of relapse is higher than in relationships where one partner is sober.